how to equip yourself for natural dyeing: various utensils

 Dyeing with indigo

-Dyeing with indigo In all indigo-producing cultures, the plant was also used for purposes other than color, notably therapeutic.
+In all indigo-producing cultures, the plant was also used for purposes other than color, notably therapeutic.
 It is also very useful as an anti-inflammatory.
 It is traditionally used to treat mouth and lung ailments.
 Also known for its depurative properties, it can also relieve the liver and purify the blood.
-Since 2011, … Read more
+Since 2011, the roots of … Read more

 Avocado dyeing

-Materials required for avocado dyeing The different steps of avocado dyeing Turning the color For rosier tones: add a good tablespoon of sodium bicarbonate to half a liter of lukewarm water.
+2. Materials required for avocado dyeing 3.
+The different steps of avocado dyeing 5.
+Turning the color For rosier tones: add a good tablespoon of sodium bicarbonate to half a liter of lukewarm water.
 Soak for at least 5 minutes, keeping an eye on the color, taking it out when you like the shade.
-Other articles on botanical … Read more
+Other … Read more

 Linen fabrics naturally dyed with turmeric.
 This plant-based dyeing process produces yellows, beiges and khaki.